tpicap-dev/fe-dev-tools/README.md

     - setPanelField(panelType: string, path: string, value: any): set panel-relative state field
     - setMatchingField(obj: any, value: any, pathOrPropName? = []): updates object matching obj in store, by merging it with value param
     - setMatchingFields(obj, value): updates all objects matching obj in store, by merging it with value param
+    - logger — lightweight namespaced logger attached to store for quick persistence and inspection
+        - logger.on(): turn on logging redux actions to console
+        - logger.off(): turn off logging redux actions to console

 - logger
     - log(value: any): store value in localStorage